ayush111111/ayush111111.github.io/_posts/2025-05-29-AlphaProof.md

 \---

-What constitutes a mathematical proof evolved
-from worlds to symbol

 A brief history of formalisation in mathematics
+What constitutes a mathematical proof evolved from words to symbols, this added -
 1. Rigor and Clarity
 2. Efficiency and Communication
 3. Abstraction and Generalisation